Difference Between Justice and Mercy

 Offering charity, providing for the ill and injured, and offering assistance to persons affected by natural catastrophes are all examples of mercy.

 The word has its origin in Latin.
-Mercy is a virtue that is very often preached in many religions.
+Mercy is a virtue that is very preached in many religions.

 The image of such a compassionate God exists in Hinduism, Christianity, Judaism, and Islam, among other faiths.